Bower Spinach (Tetragonia implexicoma) and Sea Spinach (T. decumbens)

 Kaurna name: Pirira

-Bower Spinach (Tetragonia implexicoma) and Sea Spinach (Tetragonia decumbens) are local relatives of the well known Warrigal Greens or New Zealand Spinach (Tetragonia tetragonoides) that restaurants love.
+Bower Spinach (Tetragonia implexicoma) and Sea Spinach (Tetragonia decumbens) look pretty similar and are local relatives of the well known Warrigal Greens or New Zealand Spinach (Tetragonia tetragonioides) that restaurants love.

 Both usually establish themselves near or under trees and shrubs from which birds drop or poo out undigested seeds that are then provided with fertilizer and a little moisture by the poo itself.